IntrinsicLabs/osgood/README.md

 Privilege_](https://en.wikipedia.org/wiki/Principle_of_least_privilege) at its
 very core.
 Osgood requires that policies be written ahead of time describing the I/O requirements of an application.
-If such an operation hasn't been whitelisted, it fill fail.
+If such an operation hasn't been whitelisted, it will fail.
 Developers familiar with JavaScript development in the web browser should feel right at home with the APIs provided in Osgood.